yairm210/Unciv/docs/Modders/uniques.md

 *[civWideStat]: All the following stats have civ-wide fields: `Gold`, `Science`, `Culture`, `Faith`.
 *[combatantFilter]: This indicates a combatant, which can either be a unit or a city (when bombarding).
 Must either be `City` or a `mapUnitFilter`.
 *[costOrStrength]: `Cost` or `Strength`.
-*[countable]: This indicate a number or a numeric variable.
+*[countable]: This indicates a number or a numeric variable.
 *[era]: The name of any era.
 *[event]: The name of any event.
 *[foundingOrEnhancing]: `founding` or `enhancing`.
 *[fraction]: Indicates a fractional number, which can be negative.
-*[improvementName]: The name of any improvement.
-*[modFilter]: A Mod name, case-sensitive _or_ a simple wildcard filter beginning and ending in an Asterisk, case-insensitive.
+*[improvementName]: The name of any improvement excluding 'Cancel improvement order' *[modFilter]: A Mod name, case-sensitive _or_ a simple wildcard filter beginning and ending in an Asterisk, case-insensitive.
 *[policy]: The name of any policy.
 *[policyFilter]: The name of any policy.